 Alcohol consumption over a period of time will show on a blood or urine test.
 These tests can typically detect alcohol 24-48 hours after alcohol consumption.

 A Breathalyzer, or any breath alcohol tester, involves blowing into a small tube.
 The volume of air that passes through the tube is collected by a machine that analyzes its contents.

-In a matter of seconds, a police officer or anyone else administering the test can gain a rough estimate of how much alcohol is in your blood.
+In a matter of seconds, a police officer or anyone else administering the test can gain a rough estimate of how many grams of alcohol are in your system.

 In general, portable units manufactured and sold for personal use are almost as accurate as those used by the police.
-However, most companies that make or sell such units advise that people should not solely rely on them to decide if they are impaired or not.
+However, most companies that make or sell these devices advise people not to solely rely on them to decide if they are impaired or not.